-- The Anti-Stigma Ambassadors gave their views following their training and gave their views when creating our Mental Health Curriculum. - School council gave their views on the best ways to teach about mental health. - Parents and carers were invited to a consultation meeting and gave their views on what they wanted their children to be taught and what support would be helpful. - Staff discussed the draft policy at a staff meeting. - o Governor discussed the draft policy at a meeting.
+- The Wellbeing Champions gave their views following their training and gave their views when creating our Mental Health Curriculum. - School council gave their views on the best ways to teach about mental health. - Parents and carers were invited to a consultation meeting and gave their views on what they wanted their children to be taught and what support would be helpful. - Staff discussed the draft policy at a staff meeting. - Governor discussed the draft policy at a meeting.